Burghelea conjecture and asymptotic dimension of groups: Groups (conjecturally) of finite asymptotic dimension

 \begin{thm} Fundamental groups of compact $3$-manifolds all have finite asymptotic dimension, lie in the class $E(\IQ)$ and satisfy both Conjectures~\ref{conj:njdsf89} and \ref{conjdsf89023}. \end{thm}

 \begin{proof} Let $M$ be a compact $3$-manifold.
+We can assume that $M$ is orientable.
+Indeed, if $M$ is not orientable, we take the orientable double cover of $M$ and reduce our discussion to the orientable case.
 By the fact that the class $E(\IQ)$ and the class of groups satisfying Conjectures~\ref{conj:njdsf89} and \ref{conjdsf89023} is closed under taking free products and taking subgroups, we can make the following reductions: \begin{itemize} \item By doubling $M$ along the boundary we see that the group $\pi_1(M)$ is a subgroup of the fundamental group of a closed $3$-manifold (\cite[Lem.1.4.3]{f}).
 Thus we can assume that $M$ is closed. \item By prime decomposition theorem (\cite[Thm.1.2.1]{f}), every $3$-manifold admits a decomposition as a connected sum of prime manifolds, i.e., manifolds which cannot be further decomposed.
 A manifold which is prime and is not $S^2 \times S^1$ is irreducible.
 Thus we can assume that $M$ is irreducible. \end{itemize}

 First we have to check that rational homological dimension and asymptotic dimension of $\pi_1(M)$ is finite.
 Finiteness of $\hd_\IQ$ follows from Papakyriakopoulos' Sphere Theorem which implies that if $M$ is irreducible, then it is aspherical or $\pi_1(M)$ is finite.
 This also shows that the homological dimension of torsion-free fundamental groups of irreducible $3$-manifolds is finite.
 The finiteness of asymptotic dimension follows from the results of MacKay--Sisto \cite[Theorem 5.1]{mackay_sisto}.